 - Sailormoon Episode 35: Zosite’s death music is taken from Grieg – Solveig’s Lied (“Solveig’s Air”).

 - Sailormoon Episode 44: Queen Serenity’s death scene.
 The name of the piece is unknown, but this is the full musical cue (not ripped from the TV broadcast).
 The music played during the invasion of the moon kingdom scenes in episodes 35 and 44 is taken from the Summer III-Tempo Impetuoso d’Estate section of Vivaldi’s Four Seasons.
-I believe the version used was performed by Vanessa Mae.

 - Sailormoon R Episode 61: Usagi crying in the phone booth – source unknown